scribe-security/labels-action/README.md

 Wraps `docker build…` and `docker buildx build…` so that **all** `GITHUB_*` env vars are automatically injected as `--label` flags on every build.

-## Features

-- Zero-config: runs out of the box in any GitHub Actions job
-- Supports Docker and Buildx
-- Composite action—no extra containers or dependencies

 ## Installation

 ### 1. Via Action